-Tier 1: Within 2 Days
+- Tier 1: Within 2 Days

-Tier 2: Within 4 Days
+- Tier 2: Within 7 Days

-• Tier 3: Within 7 Days
+- Tier 3: Within 5 Days

-Integration with Lethbridge Police Service (LPS)
+Partnership with Lethbridge Police Service (LPS)

-The Encampment Strategy is integrated with City of Lethbridge and LPS to provide a unified response with a focus on coordination, collaboration, and consistency.
+The Encampment Strategy is delivered by a partnership of City of Lethbridge and LPS resources including but not limited to the Downtown Policing Unit (DPU) and The Watch Program to provide a unified response with a focus on coordination, collaboration, and consistency.
 It is important to note that all decision-making on police matters remain entirely with the Lethbridge Police Commission and LPS and no direction will be provided by the City of Lethbridge.

-Encampment Response Team (ERT)
+Interagency Encampment Response Team (IERT)

-The Encampment Response Team is the core group who have an active role in the operational side of the strategy and responses to encampments.
-The ERT will meet weekly during the months of April-November to identify encampment hot spots, collaborate on coordinated clean ups, coordinate on-site supports, and discuss outcomes.
+The Interagency Encampment Response Team (IERT) is the core group who have an active role in the operational side of the strategy and responses to encampments.
+The IERT will meet weekly during the months of April-November to identify encampment hot spots, collaborate on coordinated clean ups, coordinate on-site supports, and discuss outcomes.